 For 1000Hz operation a similar scalar display mode is available as used for 226Hz (Y-only compensation).
-The tympanogram format is shown below; however vector display mode may provide better results for some patients (e.g. adults) when using the 1000Hz probe tone.
+The tympanogram format is shown below and it is generally preferred when testing very young children.
+However vector display mode (see below) may provide better results for some patients (e.g. adults) when using the 1000Hz probe tone.

-The default 1000Hz display mode is Scalar with -400daPa offset (as shown in the diagram on the right and indicated by 4S on the display) but alternative 1000Hz modes may be selected if required (see Section 5.5.3).
-The units displayed on the vertical axis are mmho (m \mathcal{O}) which is normal practice for 1000Hz operation.
+The default 1000Hz baseline mode is Scalar with -400daPa baseline offset (as shown in the diagram on the right and indicated by 4S on the display) but alternative 1000Hz modes may be selected if required (see below).
+The units displayed on the vertical axis are mmho (m\overline{O}) which is normal practice for 1000Hz operation.
 The ear canal volume (ECV) is shown in ml.